xiyang-aads-lilly/alignment-handbook/recipes/accelerate_configs/readme.md

+## Accelerate launch only support partial parameters in deepspeed
+- to avoid, we need to launch with deepspeed not accelerate

 ## deepspeed optimizers
 - DeepSpeed natively supports Adam, AdamW, OneBitAdam, Lamb, OneBitLamb, FusedLamb, FusedAdam
 - see for details on how to config https://deepspeed.readthedocs.io/en/latest/optimizers.html